cavaliercoder/cavaliercoder.github.io/_posts/2015-10-13-update-etc-hosts-for-docker-machine.md

 ## Bonus credit

-If you use more than one docker-machine, you might like to assign a DNS name for each one.
+If you use more than one docker-machine, you might like to assign a hostname for each one.
 This example assigns a name for each machine in the `.docker.internal` namespace (e.g. `default.docker.internal`).